-MB, ChB, FRCS, MD, Ph.D, FRACS
+MB, ChB, FRCS, MD, Ph.D, FRACS Qualifications

-Professor Morris is the Head of the UNSW Department of Surgery, St George Hospital, Sydney.
+Professor Morris is the Head of the UNSW Department of Surgery, St George Hospital, Experience diseases of liver, lung and peritoneum.

+Sydney.
 Professor Morris has been Department Head for over 20 years with almost 700 peer review publications.
 Professor Morris has maintained a basic cancer research laboratory for over 20 years and has a demonstrable successful track record in commercialising outcomes of research.
-Currently, Professor Morris is an active surgical oncologist concentrating on metastatic diseases of liver, lung and peritoneum.
+Currently, Professor Morris is an active surgical oncologist concentrating on metastatic